Knight-kkk/MRCCSC/README.md

 ## 📧 Contact with me
-If you are interested in MRCCSC or meet some troubles when building it, welcome to [email](fukangkkk@outlook.com) me.
+If you are interested in MRCCSC or meet some troubles when building it, welcome to [email](fukangkkk@outlook.com) me or sumbit issue.